hueristiq/xsubfind3r/README.md

 ## Usage

-To display help message for `xsubfind3r` use the `-h` flag:
+To start using `xsubfind3r`, open your terminal and run the following command for a list of options:

 ```bash
 xsubfind3r -h
 ```

-help message:
+Here's what the help message looks like:

 ```text
                 _      __ _           _ _____